-Introduction and Overview5
+Introduction and Overview 5

-Understanding the Role of Communications Officers5
+Understanding the Role of Communications Officers 5

-Where Do I Start?6
+Where Do I Start?
+6

-Transitioning Into Your Role6
+Transitioning Into Your Role 6

-Quick Links
+Quick Links 6

-Public Relations: Being a Brand Champion7
+Public Relations: Being a Brand Champion 7

-Public Relations7
+Public Relations 7

-Brand Champions7
+Brand Champions 7

-Collegiate Media Relations8
+Collegiate Media Relations 8

-What Do You Do If You Receive Media Requests?8
+What Do You Do If You Receive Media Requests?
+8

-Who Should I Contact First?8
+Who Should I Contact First?
+8

-What Happens Next?8
+What Happens Next?
+8

-Who Is The Chapter Spokesperson?8
+Who Is The Chapter Spokesperson?
+8

 Should the Chapter Keep a Copy of the Media Coverage?
-If so, does EO Need to See It?8
+If so, does EO Need

 We Want to Request Media Coverage for an Upcoming Event.
-What is the Process for Doing So?
+What is the P for Doing So?

-Social Media Policy
+Social Media Policy 9

-Holding Members Responsible9
+Holding Members Responsible 9

-Community Moderation9
+Community Moderation 9

-Comment Filters10
+Comment Filters 10

-Responding10

-Strengthening Your Brand10
+Responding 10

+Strengthening our Brand 10

-Quick Guide To Determining If Hiding Comments/Deleting Comments/Blocking An Individual Are Warranted10
+Quick Guide To Determining If Hiding Comments/Deleting Comments/Bloc Individual Are Warranted

-Examples of Strong Social Media Content11
+Examples of Strong Social Media Content 11

-Social Media Image Size Cheat Sheet13

-Fraternity, Foundation and Collegiate Development Consultant Accounts
+Fraternity, Foundation and Collegiate Development Consultant Accounts 13

+Social Media Image Size Cheat Sheet 13

 Newsletters 14

 Audiences 14

 Best Practices 15

-Newsletters from the Fraternity
+Newsletters from the Fraternity 15

 Videos 16

-Ways to Use Video
+Ways to Use Video 16

-Best Practices
+Best Practices 16

 Chapter Websites 17

 Examples of Strong Chapter Websites 17

-ANCHORA Submissions
+ANCHORA Submissions 18

-ANCHORA Submission Deadlines
+ANCHORA Submission Deadlines 18

-ANCHORA Submission Best Practices
+ANCHORA Submission Best Practices 18

-Photos Dos and Don't's
+Photos Do's and Don't's 19

-Examples of Strong ANCHORA Submissions
+Examples of Strong ANCHORA Submissions 19

 Taking Attendance and Meeting Minutes 20

-Tools
+Tools 20

-Chapter Archives 20
+Chapter Archives 21

-Responsibilities
+Responsibilities 21

-Tasks
+Tasks 21

-Sharing Archives with the Chapter
+Sharing Archives with the Chapter 21

-Updating Bylaws
+Updating Bylaws 23

-To Update Bylaws
+To Update Bylaws 23

-To Make Bylaw Changes
+To Make Bylaw Changes 23

-Additional Resources
+Additional Resources 23

+Appendix A 24

+Recruitment Marketing Toolkit 24